multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 This area covers the login hooks, which expose a trigger function and the login data, ready to be rendered.

-These hooks are exposed by the `loginServices` object, which can be imported from dapp-core:
+These hooks are exposed as named exports, which can be imported from dapp-core:
 ```
+import { useExtensionLogin, useWalletConnectLogin, useLedgerLogin, useWebWalletLogin } from '@elrondnetwork/dapp-core/hooks';
+or
+import { useExtensionLogin } from '@elrondnetwork/dapp-core/hooks/login/useExtensionLogin';
+import { useWalletConnectLogin } from '@elrondnetwork/dapp-core/hooks/login/useWebWalletLogin';
+import { useLedgerLogin } from '@elrondnetwork/dapp-core/hooks/login/useLedgerLogin';
-import {loginServices} from @elrondnetwork/dapp-core
+import { useWebWalletLogin } from '@elrondnetwork/dapp-core/hooks/login/useWebWalletLogin';`
 ```

 There are 4 available hooks: